Herpes Simplex Virus (HSV)

 Limit the number of sexual partners

 - By having sex with a non-infected partner who has sex only with you (mutual monogamy).

-- Condoms offer useful protection against herpes protecting or covering the mucous membranes, the most likely sites of infection.
+- Use Latex Condoms between outbreaks.
+Condoms offer useful protection against Herpes by protecting or covering the mucous membranes; which are the most likely sites of infection.

 The facts on condoms and foams

 - The Herpes virus does not pass through latex condoms and, when properly used, latex condoms are likely to reduce your risk of spreading or getting Herpes.